DataSperling/p-values-from-the-null-distribution/README.md

 # difference in control and treatment mean masses is 3.020833g
 obs <- mean(treatment) - mean(control)
 ```
-The question we want to answer is if the above mass difference is due to chance
+The question we want to answer is; "What is the probability that an outcome from
-alone or if the diet has an effect.
+the null distribution is larger than the experimental value?"
+This is a p-value.
 Here we have access to the population data:

 ### Using the Population Data to Simulate the Null Distribution